 Barron is really tall.

 When’s the last time you saw a sixth grader nearly as tall as his dad and former-model mom?
 While Barron’s official height isn’t publicly available, photos show he is only a few inches shorter than 6’2” President Trump and near the height of 5’11” Melania (without her ever-present heels, anyway).

-He took his time moving to the White House.
+He and his mother took their time moving to the White House.

 After months of living in New York City with his mom, Barron finally made the move to Washington, D.C. in June, halfway through the president's first year in office.
 First Lady Melania Trump confirmed the news with a tweet saying, "Looking forward to the memories we'll make in our new home! #Movingday" and a photo presumably taken out one of the White House windows of the Washington Monument.